ausbin/webzone-cf/README.md

 2. Add A and AAAA records which are aliases for the CloudFront distribution once CloudFormation has set it up

-To locally test the lambda, you can use `./local.py`.
+To locally test the lambda, you can use `./local.py` inside `webzone/`.
 There are various flags that change its behavior.
 You can create a virtualenv (e.g., `virtualenv -p python3 venv; . venv/bin/activate`) and use `requirements.txt` to install the dependencies (`pip install -r update_function/requirements.txt`).
 There's probably some overcomplicated SAM way to do this instead but I don't care

 Links
 -----